 You only know a country well after you visit the local grocery.
 While Kosher American supermarkets have been importing foods that once we could only find in Israel (hello Pesek Zman, Krembo, Bissli, and Tnuva quark cheese), I’m always finding new things that we Americans can still put on our wish list.

 Once upon a time, I had family members drag down a dozen jars of Biscoff to the US.
 Now (like literally only a month ago) NY/NJ supermarkets started carrying kosher Biscoff.
 It’s delicious on its own enjoyed simply with a spoon, or replace it in any recipe that called for peanut butter, or chocolate spread.

 The land of Milk and Honey also brings you the best techina and halva.
 Above is a squeeze bottle of tahini (the thick paste) before it’s made into techina.
 In Hebrew it’s called Techina Golmeet.
 It’s a squeeze bottle with rich techinah flavor that’s great over salads or quinoa.
 I think of it as the adult version of ketchup.

 Move over peanut butter, Israel also has halva spread…sigh.

 We may have mini chummus that work great for a quick snack, but Israeli Supermarkets carry 3-kilo tubs of chummus for a crowd.
 That 6.6 pounds of chummus.
 Let that sink in.

 Baraka Tahini.
 I have seen this in the U.S., and while I don’t want to get into a tahini war, my sources say it’s the best tahini there is.

 Americans ruined the concept of a good healthy breakfast by introducing cereal and milk as a meal.
-Israelis are catching up, taking things to a whole new level.
+Israeli yogurts are catching up, taking things to a whole new level.

 Above is strawberry yogurt with chocolate cereal.

 YOLO (you only live once) which is a rich, rich dark or white chocolate yogurt that tastes more like dessert (perfect for Shavuos BTW),